Financial professionals using mailock in board room

 • No recipient authentication or compliance tracking

-• Historical breaches impacting billions of accounts (2013-2014)
+• Historical breaches impacting many accounts (2013-2014)

 Titan: Small Business Email with Helpful Add-Ons